surajnaveen/Get_into_Firebase/README.md

-# My Cart
+# Pocket Cart

 ## Introduction
-"My Cart" is a simple and efficient shopping cart application built using Firebase Realtime Database.
+"Pocket Cart" is a simple and efficient shopping cart application built using Firebase Realtime Database.
 This project allows users to add, remove, and manage items in their shopping cart in real-time.
 The use of Firebase Realtime Database ensures that the cart's data is always synchronized and up-to-date across multiple devices.

 ## Table of Contents
 - [Features](#features)